-Free Consultation, No Fee or Costs Until Resolution!
+Free Consultation, No Fee Until Resolution!

 John Airola's grandfather, Virgil M. Airola (1892-1980), was the first of the Airola lawyers.
 Virgil was born in 1892, in Calaveras County, California.
 He graduated from Bret Harte High School in 1910, received his Bachelor's Degree from the University of California in 1914 and his law degree from Boalt Hall School of Law in 1916.
 He was sworn into the State Bar of California in May of 1916.
 Virgil was elected as District Attorney of Calaveras County in 1927, and held that position for 24 years, until 1951.
 In 1956 he was elected as Superior Court Judge.
 He retired in 1964, at the age of 72.
 Virgil passed away on December 1, 1980, at the age of 88.

 In the meantime, two other Airolas had become attorneys.
 In 1950, Virgil's son, Orrin K. Airola (1924-2007) (John's uncle) and Lowell "Buzz" Airola (1926-2003) (John's cousin), had graduated with their law degrees from Hastings School of Law in San Francisco.

 Orrin Airola served as District Attorney of Calaveras County from 1966 to 1974.
 In 1976, Orrin was elected Justice Court Judge of Calaveras County.
 Then, in 1976, Orrin was elected as Superior Court Judge of Calaveras County.
 Orrin held that position until he retired in 1995.
 Orrin passed away on May 19, 2007, at the age of 83.